DigoqueDigo/DigoqueDigo.github.io/README.md

 ---

-The [jekyll-compose](https://github.com/jekyll/jekyll-compose) plugin makes it easier to write posts and other related things

 ## 📝 Write Post

+The [jekyll-compose](https://github.com/jekyll/jekyll-compose) plugin makes it easier to write posts and other related things.

 ```
 bundle exec jekyll compose "My New Post"